taurushq-io/multi-party-sig/README.md

 - Schnorr signatures (as integrated in Bitcoin's Taproot), using the [FROST](https://eprint.iacr.org/2020/852.pdf) protocol.
-Because of the linear structure of Schnorr signatures, this protocol is less expensive thea CMP.
+Because of the linear structure of Schnorr signatures, this protocol is less expensive than CMP.
 We've also made the necessary adjustments to make our signatures compatible with Taproot's specific point encoding, as specified in [BIP-0340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki).